uber/ios-snapshot-test-case/README.md

 and later new projects only offer application tests, but older projects will have separate targets for the two types.

-However, if you are writing snapshot tests inside a library/framework, you might want to keep your test bundle as a library test bundle without a Test Host or Simulator.
+*However*, if you are writing snapshot tests inside a library/framework, you might want to keep your test bundle as a library test bundle without a Test Host or Simulator.

 Read more on this [here](docs/LibraryVsApplicationTestBundles.md).